-More concurrent activities will require faster upload as well as download speeds.
-The below list details Telstra’s typical minimum speeds during business hours.
+More concurrent activities will require the selection of a higher tier.
+The below list details Telstra’s typical minimum speeds for businesses during business hours.
 Please note, each provider offers different typical minimum speeds.

 (Not sure?
 Speak to your nearest Telstra Business Centre to find out.)

 - Is your modem/router nbn-compatible?